gsbdarc/intro_to_yens_2024/docs/9_screen.md

 No Sockets found in /run/screen/S-nrapstin.
 ```

+{: .important }
-{% include important.html content="screen sessions should only be started from a regular terminal, not JupyterHub terminal.
-Screens will not persist in Jupyter." %}
+Screen sessions should only be started from a regular terminal, not JupyterHub terminal.
+Screens will not persist in Jupyter.